Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Report providers MUST report metrics in line with the following:

 * Host_Types required to provide the TR MUST deliver title level information in the PR (e.g. Journal for a journal article or Book for a book).
 If the DR is also required, usage MUST be reported at the title level within the DR.
-* Host_Types required to provide the TR and which choose to also offer the IR MUST report usage at the item level in IR (e.g. Article for a journal article, Book_Segment for a book).
+* Investigations and Requests reported in the DR MUST be reported with the same Data_Type in the PR.
-* Host_Types that are required to provide the IR MUST report usage aggregated to Parent_Data_Types in the PR, DR and TR.
+* Investigations and Requests reported in the TR MUST be reported with the same Data_Type in the DR (if applicable) and the PR.
+* Investigations and Requests reported in the IR but not in the DR or TR MUST be reported with the same Data_Type in the PR.

+Parent_Data_Types apply where usage is reported in the IR and either the DR or TR.
 Only certain Data_Type and Parent_Data_Type combinations are permitted, as detailed in Table 3.q.

+* Usage reported in the IR that is also reported in the DR but not in TR MUST include the Data_Type from the DR as the Parent_Data_Type in the IR.
+* Usage reported in the IR that is also reported in the TR MUST include the Data_Type from the TR as the Parent_Data_Type in the IR, unless the Data_Type and Parent_Data_Type would be identical (in which case the Parent_Data_Type MUST be omitted).

 Table 3.p (below): List of Data_Type Values